Leonardo García Alarcón

 Within a few years, he became one of the most respected conductors on the Baroque music scene, who enjoys popularity and esteem among the most prominent musical institutions, starting from the Opéra national de Paris to the Teatro de la Zarzuela in Madrid and the Grand Théâtre de Genève – the city where he began his career.
 He began his forays into the Baroque under the patronage of Gabriel Garrido.

 In 2005, he founded the Cappella Mediterranea ensemble, and soon afterwards he gave rise to the Millenium Orchestra, which collaborates with the Chœur de Chambre de Namur – one of the best contemporary Baroque choral ensembles, which has been led by Alarcón since 2010.
-The artist thus lives his life between Geneva (where he teaches the class of Maestro al cembalo at the Haute école de musique), France (where he is an assiduous pillar of Festival d'Ambronay and, since 2017, a resident artist at the Opéra de Dijon) and Belgium – occasionally he also returns to his homeland in South America.
-This life in motion and a form of geographical eclecticism go well with Alarcón's repertoire, which is distinguished by passion for reviving little-known works by composers such as Cavalli, Sacrati, Draghi, Falvetti and many others.
+The artist thus lives his life between Geneva (where he teaches the class of Maestro al cembalo at the Haute école de musique), France (where he is an assiduous pillar of Festival d’Ambronay and, since 2017, a resident artist at the Opéra de Dijon) and Belgium – occasionally he also returns to his homeland in South America.
+This life in motion and a form of geographical eclecticism go well with Alarcón’s repertoire, which is distinguished by passion for reviving little-known works by composers such as Cavalli, Sacrati, Draghi, Falvetti and many others.

-He is the person, who can be credited with the rediscovery of Cavalli's operas, including Eliogabalo – which opened the 2016 season at the Opéra national de Paris, Il Giasone in Geneva and Erismena at the 2017 Festival d'Aix-en-Provence.
-In 2018, as part of his residency at the Opéra de Dijon, he brought back Antonio Draghi's El Prometeo, followed by Francesco Sacrati’s La finta pazza (the first opera brought from Italy to Paris) in 2019 and Luigi Rossi's Il palazzo incantato in late 2020.
+He is the one to be credited for the rediscovery of Cavalli’s operas, including Eliogabalo – which opened the 2016 season at the Opéra national de Paris, Il Giasone in Geneva and Erismena at the 2017 Festival d’Aix-en-Provence.
+In 2018, as part of his residency at the Opéra de Dijon, he brought back Antonio Draghi’s El Prometeo, followed by Francesco Sacrati’s La finta pazza (the first opera brought from Italy to Paris) in 2019 and Luigi Rossi’s Il palazzo incantato in late 2020.

-Leonardo García Alarcón's recordings are widely acclaimed by critics.
-In September 2016, the artist released I 7 Peccati Capitali – an original programme based on Monteverdi arias, released by the Alpha Classics label.
+Leonardo García Alarcón’s recordings are widely acclaimed by critics.
+In 2016, the artist released I 7 Peccati Capitali – an original programme based on Monteverdi arias, released by the Alpha Classics label.
 Praised by the press, the album was nominated for the 2017 Victoires de la Musique award in the Best Record of the Year category.
-2018 saw the release of his albums dedicated to the works by Jean-Baptiste Lully, Joan Manuel Serrat (De vez en cuando la vida), and Jacques Arcadelt; the latter won numerous awards.
+2018 saw the release of his albums dedicated to the works by Jean-Baptiste Lully, Joan Manuel Serrat (De vez en cuando la vida), and Jacques Arcadelt (box set); the latter won numerous awards.
 In February 2019, the Alpha Classics label released Il Giasone on DVD.
-Summer of 2019 saw the release of Lully's motets, followed in March 2020 by Draghi's El Prometeo, the lost third act of which Leonardo García Alarcón had recomposed based on the existing libretto.
-August brought the release of George Frideric Handel's oratorio Samson with the Millenium Orchestra and the Chœur de Chambre de Namur.
+Summer of 2019 saw the release of Lully’s motets, followed in March 2020 by Draghi’s El Prometeo, with original third act lost and recomposed by Leonardo García Alarcón on the basis of the existing libretto.
+August brought the release of George Frideric Handel’s oratorio Samson with the Millenium Orchestra and the Chœur de Chambre de Namur.
 In March 2021, Sony Classical released an album Rebirth, the result of the collaboration between soprano Sonya Yoncheva and Leonardo García Alarcón.
 The plans for the year 2021 included three other albums: Lamenti & Sospiri, a collection of madrigals by Sigismondo d’India with the sopranos Mariana Flores and Julie Roset (Ricercar), Monteverdi’s L’Orfeo (Alpha Classics), and Le violon selon Bach with the violinist Chouchane Siranossian.

 Leonardo García Alarcón is a Chevalier of the French Ordre des Arts et des Lettres.